.com vs .net: Key differences between these domain extensions

 Note that you don’t have to use a ccTLD just because you live in a certain country or have a business presence there.
 However, having a ccTLD usually makes it easier for customers to find local businesses.

-.com vs .net – Main Differences
+.com vs .net – main differences

 Since both .com and .net are generic top-level domains, many people assume that they’re interchangeable.
-Knowing the difference between .com vs .net domain extensions is essential to choose which one is best for you.
+Knowing the difference between .com vs .net domain extensions is essential to choosing which one is best for you.

 If a customer wants to find your website, their first option will certainly be yourbrandname.com.
-Thus, .com is a domain name extension suitable for all types of online businesses, from eCommerce sites to blogs and corporate pages.
+Thus, .com is a domain name extension suitable for all types of online businesses, from ecommerce sites to blogs and corporate pages.

 On the other hand, a .net domain extension isn’t as generic as a .com domain.
 Businesses that use .net extensions are mostly network services, database providers, and technology companies, such as ThemeForest.

-.com vs .net – Pros and Cons
+.com vs .net – pros and cons

 If you’re still debating between using .com vs .net, make sure to factor in the advantages and disadvantages that each may bring to your website.
 To help you out, we’re going to compare .com vs .net domain extensions in this section.